Open Mon-Fri. 9am-5pm PDT. CALL US: 1-800-665-3998

 Overnight in Santiago.

-Day 4 Punta Arenas - Torres del Paine
+Day 4 Santiago - Fly to Puerto Natales - Torres del Paine

-We will stop for lunch in the small town of Puerto Natales, which sits alongside Ultima Esperanza Sound.
+This morning we will transfer to the airport for our flight to Puerto Natales, which sits alongside Ultima Esperanza Sound.
 Not far from Puerto Natales is the Mylodon Cave.
 This area became known to the world a little over 120 years ago when in 1895 the settler Eberhard Hermann visited the cave and found inside it the fur of a Mylodon, a large extinct sloth.
 We will make a stop here to walk the scenic path that brings us to the mouth of the cave.

 Overnight in Torres del Paine National Park.